 How Do You Make Blueberry Pie Filling Not Runny?

-If your blueberry pie filling is runny, try a few of these smart tips.
+If your blueberry pie filling is runny, try these smart tips to prevent runny filling.

 - Thicken with tapioca flour.
 Tapioca does not affect the color of the fruit as it thickens the filling.
 You must grind the tapioca pearls into a powder, or they will be visible in the blueberry pie.

 - Try instant modified cornstarch.
-Modified corn starch is excellent for both baked and no-bake pies.
+Modified cornstarch is excellent for both baked and no-bake pies.
 Try EZ Gel or Ultra Gel.
-This should be in every household’s pantry.
-It can thicken anything from banana pudding to gravy, and it works in hot or cold food.
+This should be in every household's pantry.
+It can thicken anything from banana pudding to gravy and works in hot or cold food.

 - Use a cornstarch slurry.
 Make a cornstarch slurry by mixing cornstarch and water in a ratio of one tablespoon of cornstarch per two tablespoons of water.
 Stir until the cornstarch has dissolved before adding it to the pie filling.